aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 13. Check Prefix
 ~~~~~~~~~~~~~~~~

-In this example we are checking if the values in the column `column_name` start with any of the given `prefixes`.
+This example checks if the values in the column `column_name` start with any of the given `prefixes`.

 .. code-block:: python